Tag: change

 Psalm 65; Joshua 10:1–14; Mark 6:45–52

 Jericho, Ai, and Gibeon had fallen.
 For comparison’s sake, it would be as if Seattle, Portland, San Francisco, Los Angeles, Las Vegas, Chicago, Minneapolis, Detroit, Philadelphia, New York, Boston had all fallen to a single foreign power.
 And, not just fallen, but completely destroyed with all their people, creatures, and infrastructures with them.
 If you’re too modern-day politically oriented to the right, you might be saying, “good.
 We’d be better off.”
 It is likely that the kings of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon would have felt similarly with the falls of Jericho, Ai, and Gibeon, as there was a lot of political and military control there.
-The long view, though, was that if a single could do that to those three mighty cities, then who were they in comparison?
+The long view, though, was that if a single enemy could do that to those three mighty cities, then who were they in comparison?

 The enemy of my enemy is my friend, as the saying goes.
 The five kings understood that and brought the might of their combined forces against the Israelites.
 The consequences of their actions were their demise.
 Granted, it wasn’t as if they had much to lose.